Greenpower Education Trust: Participation

-The races
+Greenpower USA Foundation

+A variant of Greenpower also exists in the United States.
+The Greenpower USA Foundation started as a pilot program in 2011 and officially started in 2014.
+They are located in Huntsville, Alabama.
+Like the Greenpower Education Trust, Greenpower USA has a Goblin, F24, and F24+ category.
+Greenpower USA has its own national championship every year at the Talladega Superspeedway.

+Races

 The F24 season has events held at race tracks around the UK, including Goodwood Circuit, Mallory Park and Dunsfold.
 The races last 90 minutes each (two in one day), and the distance completed in this time is submitted to a table of results.
 The car's greatest distance of the season ranks it in this table, with the top cars qualifying for the International Final, held in October.

 The F24+ season consists of similar races, but a smaller number of events are held, in between the two F24 races.
 These races last 60 minutes, with points being awarded for position at the end of the race to the first 10 cars in the standard 1st = 25pts, 10th = 1pt system.
 Each cars best 2 regular season results, plus the result from the final round of the championship at the International Finals contribute to the points table.

 Each race sees a number of awards being presented for engineering, innovation, presentation, best new team and the "Spirit of Greenpower".

 Goblin events are run separately and each is slightly different depending on space and team numbers.
 At most events there are 3 events that take place: a slalom, a drag and a sprint.
 The slalom is against the clock, as is the drag race.
 Each is completed six times which allows for a large group of students to all get the thrill of driving, with the lowest time from each team used.
 The sprint is a short race (typically three laps) with a few cars on track, run as heats followed by finals as necessary.
 Points are awarded for each test (1st place = 1 point, 2nd place = 2 points etc.).
 There are also awards at Goblin events and these carry negative points, helping to reduce a team's score.
 The lowest overall score wins the event.